LavalleeAdamLab/MealTimeMS/README.md

 ___
 ## Running MealTimeMS with the Example Dataset
+1. Read and follow the *Compiling MealTimeMS* and *Files and software required to run MealTimeMS* section of this README.md
+2. Download spectral data *MS_QC_120min_PreviouslyAcquiredDataset.raw* from [PRIDE repository](https://www.ebi.ac.uk/pride/archive/projects/PXD017673/private) with login credentials provided in the paper "MealTime-MS: A Machine Learning-Guided Real-Time Mass Spectrometry Analysis for Protein Identification and Efficient Dynamic Exclusion".
+3. Convert *MS_QC_120min_PreviouslyAcquiredDataset.raw* to .ms2 format using *msconvert* from [ProteoWizard](http://proteowizard.sourceforge.net/) or other file conversion software.
-1. Download the ExampleDataset folder
+4. Download the ExampleDataset folder from this gitHub repo if not already downloaded.
-2. In the MealTimeMS.example.params file, replace all the file paths that corresponds to the various files in the ExampleDataset folder with their respective absolute file path on your computer.
+5. In the MealTimeMS.example.params file, replace all the file paths that corresponds to the various files in the ExampleDataset folder with their respective absolute file path on your computer.
+And set the "MS2SimulationSpectraFile = " to the file path of the .ms2 file acquired in step 2.
-3. A trained coefficient file is already provided in the ExampleDataset folder named "MS_QC_240min_Trained_ClassifierCoefficient.txt".
-It is trained using spectral data from a 240min HEK293 analysis experiment, MS_QC_240min.ms2, also provided in ExampleDataset.
+6. A trained coefficient file is already provided in the ExampleDataset folder named "MS_QC_240min_Trained_ClassifierCoefficient.txt".
+It is trained using spectral data from a 240min HEK293 analysis experiment, MS_QC_240min_PreviouslyAcquiredDataset.raw.
+This file could also be found in the PRIDE repository.
+(Read *Training the classifier for MealTimeMS* section to reproduce the training process)
-4. Specify the desired exclusion method under the "ExclusionMethod" parameter in the MealTimeMS.example.params file
+7. Specify the desired exclusion method under the "ExclusionMethod" parameter in the MealTimeMS.example.params file
-5. Simulate an data acquisition experiment with MealTimeMS using `MealTimeMS.exe -run -r 100 <workPlaceDirectory> <MealTimeMS.example.params>`
+8. Start simulation of an data acquisition experiment with MealTimeMS using `MealTimeMS.exe -run -r 100 <workPlaceDirectory> <MealTimeMS.example.params>`
 ___